A Comprehensive Guide to CAN IDS Data & Introduction of the ROAD Dataset: Introduction

 \subsection{Problem Addressed}

-We now turn to the second barrier, which is that it is difficult to obtain CAN data with real high-fidelity labeled attacks.
+By \textit{real} automotive CAN data we mean a CAN capture from a vehicle.
+By \textit{synthetic} automotive CAN data we mean data generated by a process designed to emulate a real automobile's CAN.
+Further, we use the term \textit{real attack} to refer to actual tampering with messages on a CAN, e.g., by adding a node that sends frames, augmenting a node to send malicious frames, or by removing a node that would, in normal conditions, send frames.
+A \textit{simulated attack} refers to a method to augment a CAN log post collection.

-Such data is unavailable for three reasons.
-First, CAN data with real attacks are costly to produce, with the exception of fabrication (simple message injection) attacks.
-Facilitated by open-source (e.g., SocketCAN/CANutils \cite{SocketCAN}) and proprietary software (e.g., CANalzyer,\footnote{\url{https://www.vector.com/int/en/products/products-a-z/software/canalyzer/}} VehicleSpy\footnote{\url{https://intrepidcs.com/products/software/vehicle-spy/}}) and OBD-II access to many vehicle CANs, collecting ambient CAN data from real vehicles is relatively straightforward, as is collection while sending extra messages; thus fabrication attacks are common.
-For more subtle attacks, researchers must have a dedicated modern vehicle for study---a relatively costly hardware investment when purchase price, maintenance, insurance, etc. are taken into account.
-Discovery and execution of more subtle, physically verifiable CAN attacks require ample research time and effort, and (thanks in part to issue (1) above) CAN attacks/vulnerability analyses are usually a per-vehicle endeavor.
+Such data is unavailable for four reasons.
+First, it is difficult and time-consuming to produce, with the exception of a few basic attacks.
+Due to available software both open-source, e.g., SocketCAN (\burl{https://python-can.readthedocs.io/en/master/interfaces/socketcan.html}), CANutils (\url{https://github.com/linux-can/can-utils}) and proprietary, e.g., CANalzyer (\burl{https://www.vector.com/int/en/products/products-a-z/software/canalyzer}) and VehicleSpy (\burl{https://intrepidcs.com/products/software/vehicle-spy}), and OBD-II access to many vehicle CANs, reading and sending arbitrary messages on the bus is easy.
+However, removing/overwriting legitimate messages or sending meaningful messages with a targeted effect is very difficult and is often a per-vehicle endeavor as the former requires advanced hacking skills and the latter involves reverse engineering signals (issue (1)).
+Thus, CAN data with ambient traffic or crude fabrication attacks are readily available, but real CAN data with subtle attacks or attacks with a targeted physical effect is scarce.

 Second, producing realistic CAN attack data carries inherent risks to the passengers, bystanders, and to the vehicle itself.
-Ideally, dynamometers allowing driving in a safe and controlled laboratory environment are used, but such facilities are large investments and are usually outside the researchers' control.
-Furthermore, risks of permanent damage loom (e.g., ``bricking'' a vehicle's ECU), and successful implementation of cyber attacks with finesse requires per-vehicle research efforts in themselves.
+Dynamometers or dedicated tracks, which allow driving in a safe and controlled laboratory environment, can be used, but such facilities are large investments are unavailable to most researchers.
+Furthermore, risks of permanent damage loom (e.g., ``bricking'' an ECU).